Time-Warping Recurrent Neural Networks for Transfer Learning: Fuel Moisture Content

-\citet{Mandel-2023-BFM} showed that a single simple RNN unit with linear activation could reproduce the analytical solution to a simplified version of the time lag ODE.
+\citet{Mandel-2023-BFM} showed that a single simple RNN unit with linear activation could reproduce the analytical solution to a simplified version of the time-lag ODE.
 The weights of the simple RNN were manually set to reproduce the analytical solution to the ODE.
-This research established a deep mathematical connection between RNNs and time lag models, which inspired the time-warp method in this thesis.
+This research established a deep mathematical connection between RNNs and time-lag models, which inspired the time-warp method in this thesis.
 Consider a simplified version of the system above with just one equilibrium value $E(t)$

 Under a zero-order hold assumption, this system has a discretized analytic solution that follows the derivation in~\eqref{eq:tl_discrete}

 This equation can be interpreted as a weighted average of the previous state and the current weather conditions.
 The weighting depends on the characteristic time scale determined by the fuel class.
 This equation can be reproduced with a simple RNN unit with linear activation by using $E_t$ as the input, setting the input weight $W_x = (1-e^{-1/T_k})$, setting the recurrent weight $W_h = e^{-1/T_k}$, and setting the bias to zero.